TCloudd/TeraWarp/README.md

 (Note: The time required for image warping is closely related to GPU, and we recommend using GPU to process the image.)

 # Installation
 TeraWarp is accessible as an open-source plugin for the Vaa3D platform.
 The tool supports Windows 64-bit systems and popular Linux distributions.
+The basis for successfully compiling TeraWarp is that you have installed Vaa3D.

+## - Windows

+### 1. Download Qt 4.8.6.
+Compile the “Release” version and install it by run the following commands in a Terminal window.
+\```bash
+cd <unzipped_qt_source_code_folder>
+./configure
+make
+sudo make install
+\```

+## - Linux